ELELAB/PDBminer/README.md

 * seaborn=0.12.0
 * yaml=0.2.5

-PDBminer is developed and tested on MacOS and Linux based systems.
-(Pending Test on Windows).
+PDBminer is developed on a Linuz based system but also tested on MacOS and Windows.
+If you use windows and the conda distribution ensure that your pyqt is updated.

 ### Pip
 #### First time: